 At the start of December 2018, OpenOwnership was in Kiev starting our technical assistance to the Government of Ukraine.
 In October, the country publicly committed to become the first country to implement the Beneficial Ownership Data Standard (BODS), working with OpenOwnership through our Pilot Program.

 At the opening event, Deputy First Minister Olena Sukmanova highlighted the importance of beneficial ownership transparency to overall anti-corruption reforms in Ukraine, declaring that “these reforms are revolutionary . . . nothing will stop us any more.”

 This partnership is a landmark for OpenOwnership’s vision of useful and usable beneficial ownership data.
 It is the first time the Standard will be implemented.
-By using the Standard, Ukraine will be able to publish higher quality beneficial ownership data, and it will be far easier to link this internationally through the OpenOwnership Register, making it more useful for people around the world.
-Through the process, we will have many opportunities to learn that will help us support other countries to publish high quality beneficial ownership data.
+By using the Standard, it will be far easier to link Ukraine’s data internationally through the OpenOwnership Register, making it comparable and useful for people around the world.
+Through the process, we will have many opportunities to learn that will help us when it comes to supporting other countries in this area.

 The work builds on OpenOwnership’s review and recommendations for improving beneficial ownership transparency in the country, developed after we spent time scoping out the opportunity at the start of the year, and we were thrilled to get into the technical and policy details that will make it happen!

 Ukraine became the second country in the world after the United Kingdom to implement a public register of the beneficial owners of corporate entities registered in country.
 Laws were passed in 2014 and 2015, and work has been underway ever since.

 Throughout the week, OpenOwnership’s tech and policy experts met with Ministry of Justice officials, the technical team responsible for Ukraine’s beneficial ownership register, and users of the data including the Financial Intelligence Unit and civil society organisations.